 - CSV (.csv);

-- Move (.mve);
+- MOVE (.mve);

-- Google Earth (.kmz) in Clino Pro.
+- Google Earth (.kmz).

 Tap the selected file type to export the data.
 The operation can be cancelled by tapping Cancel on the progress pop-up.

 Note: exporting a project with a large number of pictures and data can take some time.